 | Anthropic | Sonnet 4.6 Batch | ~$0.0090 | ~$900 |

-OpenAI's Nano tier is the standout for commodity batch work — 6x cheaper than Haiku 4.5 batch.
+OpenAI's Nano tier is the standout for commodity batch work — 6× cheaper than Haiku 4.5 batch.
+No Anthropic model comes close at this price point.

 |---|---|---|---|